rj-oidc/e2e-action-workflows/workshop/exercise-1/1_repo-project-management.md

     runs-on: ubuntu-latest
     if: contains(github.event.issue.labels.*.name, 'feature')
 ```
-6. Next we will use the `actions-ecosystem/action-create-issue@v1` and `peter-evans/create-or-update-comment@v2` action for creating new issue and commenting on feature issue.
-Whole workflow looks like [this](/workshops/workflows/issue-assigned.yml) :
+6. Next we use the `actions-ecosystem/action-create-issue@v1` and `peter-evans/create-or-update-comment@v2` actions for creating new issue and commenting on feature issue.
+Whole workflow looks like this :
 ```yaml
 # Triggers when an issue is assigned.